 Anchor partners are crucial to progressing Community Wealth Building.
 These are large employers with a strong local presence.
-They can exert significant influence, through their commissioning and purchasing of goods and services, through their workforce and employment capacity, and by creative use of their facilities and land assets.
+They can exert significant influence, through their commissioning and

 This group will play a critical role both in terms of their own actions to deliver community wealth and in overseeing the work of delivery partnerships.
 Our Anchor Partnership will work with partner bodies, including Forth Valley NHS.
 In Clackmannanshire our Wellbeing Economy Anchor Partners are: